Role of intervening Mg II absorbers on the rotation measure and fractional polarisation of the background quasars: Introduction

-Here, RM is measured in units of ~\rrm, $n_{e}$ is the number density of electron ($n_{e}$ in $cm^{-3}$), the longitudinal magnetic field component ($B_{||}$ in Gauss) and $dl/dz$ is the column length (in parsecs) per unit redshift interval.
+Here, RM is measured in units of ~\rrm, $n_{e}$ is the number density of electron (in $cm^{-3}$), $B_\parallel$ is the longitudinal magnetic field component (measured in Gauss) and $dl/dz$ is the column length (in parsecs) per unit redshift interval.

-The individual contribution to RM can be expressed as a sum of the following four components:
+The total RM can be expressed as a sum of the following four components:

-where, $RM_{QSO}$ is the intrinsic contribution coming from the source (i.e., the quasar) itself, $RM_{INT}$ is the contribution coming from any intervening galaxies if they happen to be along the line of sight and GRM is the Galactic rotation measure of the Milky Way.
-The $RM_{IGM}$ is the contribution of the intergalactic medium (IGM) which is likely to be negligible as compared to that of the other three source(s).
-The GRM contamination need to be removed so as to get the extra-galactic contribution, leading to the residual rotation measure (RRM) given by,
+Here, $RM_{QSO}$ is the intrinsic contribution due to the source (i.e., the quasar) itself, $RM_{abs}$ denotes the contribution to rotation measure of any intervening galaxy which happens to be in the line of sight, GRM refers to the galactic rotation measure by our galaxy Milky Way, and $RM_{IGM}$ is the contribution by the intergalactic medium (IGM) which is likely to be negligible as compared to that of the other three components.

+To study the extra galactic contribution, GRM is a contamination and needs to be removed.
+On doing this we are left with the residual rotation measure (RRM) given by,